jramiresbrito/jramiresbrito/README.md

 #### I am João Victor Ramires

 - 🔭 I’m founder and software engineer at [Rapidex](https://rapidex.dev) and [Flash Freela](https://www.flashfreela.com).
 I'm also teacher at [Le Wagon](https://www.lewagon.com) fullstack bootcamp.
-- 🌱 I’m currently learning advanced Ruby and Ruby on Rails and want a lot to start to learn Elixir and Phoenix.
+- 🌱 I’m currently recording and producing a Data Structures and Algorithms course (I intent to release in 2020!), learning advanced Ruby and Ruby on Rails.
+I also want a lot to start to learn Elixir and Phoenix.
 - 💬 Ask me about JavaScript, React, React Native, Ruby, Rails, PostgreSQL, MongoDB, Heroku.
 - 📫 How to reach me: [Linked In](https://www.linkedin.com/in/joaoramires/)
 - ⚡ I'm looking for international work opportunities as a software engineer.